Lelou123/Csharp-PdfCertificate/README.md

 <h2>Applications Resources</h2>
 - Main function: Sign pdf documents with a digital sign.<br>
 - Layout: White without the dark theme<br>
-- Sign in e Sign Up of users in database<br>
+- Sign in and Sign Up of users in database<br>
 <h3>Functional resources</h3>
 - You may do the upload and delete the files<br>
 - You must upload your own digital certificate protected by a password.<br>